pixel-echo/gmo/README.md

 ## File Structure
 - `models` contains all models used in analysis
 - `data` contains the clean and raw data used
-  - clean_data.csv
-  - `raw_data`
 - `paper` contains all files needed to generate paper.pdf
-- `scripts` contains scripts for data cleaning, simmulation, modelling
+- `scripts` contains scripts for data cleaning, simmulation, modelling, and testing
-  - clean_data.R
-  - model.R
-  - simmulation.R